A generalization of the Erd\H{o}s-Tur\'an law for the order of random permutation: Introduction

 In a seminal 1967 paper \cite{ET67} Erd\H{o}s and Tur\'an showed that for the uniform permutation the distribution of $\log O_n$ is asymptotically normal.
 Arratia and Tavar\'e \cite{AT92b} extended this result to Ewens' permutations, by showing that

 The proof in \cite{AT92b} (see also \cite{ABT}, Theorem 5.15), apparently the shortest one known, is based on the Feller coupling and asymptotic independence of the $K_{n,r}$'s.

-In this paper we generalize the Erd\H{o}s-Tur\'an law to a much richer family of random permutations derived from stick-breaking partitions of the unit interval by means of a natural sampling process.
+In this paper we generalize the Erd\H{o}s-Tur\'an law to a much richer family of random permutations derived from stick-breaking partitions of the unit interval by means of a simple occupancy scheme called Kingman's `paintbox process' \cite{CSP}.
 A toolbox of methods suitable for the study of Ewens' permutations is no longer applicable in the wider setting due to the lack of asymptotic independence of the $K_{n,r}$'s.
+Instead, extending the line initiated in \cite{Gne, GIM, GIM2, GINR, GIR, Iks11, Iks111}, we apply the methods of renewal theory to obtain results on the weak convergence of the decisive quantity $\log T_n:=\sum_r K_{n,r}\log r$ which approximates the logarithm of the order of permutation.
+We show that the normal and other stable distributions can appear as limit laws, as determined by properties of the stick-breaking factor.

-Instead, we extend our approach to the stick-breaking models based on the renewal theory (see \cite{Gne, GIM, GIM2, GINR, GIR, Iks11}), leading to results on the weak convergence of the decisive quantity $\sum_r K_{n,r}\log r$ which approximates the order of permutation.
-This is the first study of a {\it separable statistic} $\sum_r K_{n,r} h(r)$ with unbounded function $h$ for the partitions of integers derived from the general stick-breaking.
+There have been many studies of random permutations that are conditionally uniform given the value of some permutation statistic \cite{Diaconis, DiscrMath, GO, Ueltschi}.
+Our motivation to consider the class of stick-breaking models has several sources, among which are the theory of regenerative composition structures \cite{RCS}, more general exchangeable partitions \cite{CSP} and the logarithmic combinatorial structures \cite{ABT}.
+The present paper is the first study of a {\it separable statistic} $\sum_r K_{n,r} h(r)$ with unbounded function $h$ for the partitions of integers derived from the general stick-breaking.
+It would be interesting to further study separable statistics and approximations to $O_n$ for other permutation models associated with exchangeable partitions.

 The organization of the rest of the paper is as follows.
 In Section \ref{Perm} we introduce the class of permutations derived from the stick-breaking.
 The principal results are formulated in Section \ref{Main}.
-In Section \ref{approx} we prove that under various regularity conditions $\sum_r K_{n,r}\log r$ yields a good approximation to $\log O_n$ with an error term of the order $o(\log^{3/2} n)$.
-Section \ref{logpn_asympt} investigates the weak convergence of $\sum_r K_{n,r}\log r$ and proves our generalization of the Erd\H{o}s-Tur\'an law (Theorem \ref{main2}); the method here exploits a link between the $K_{n,r}$'s and certain perturbed random walks.
-The auxiliary results used in proofs are collected in Appendix.
+In Section \ref{approx} we prove that under various regularity conditions $\log T_n$ yields a good approximation to $\log O_n$ with an error term of the order $o(\log^{3/2} n)$.
+In Section \ref{logpn_asympt} we investigate the weak convergence of $\log T_n$ and prove Theorem \ref{main2}; the method here exploits a link between the $K_{n,r}$'s and certain perturbed random walks.
+Theorem \ref{main} which is our generalization of the Erd\H{o}s-Tur\'an law follows then as a corollary.
+The auxiliary results used in the proofs are collected in the Appendix.